“I can’t wait for my quarantine anxiety and my back to school anxiety

 6) Ask for help:

 Don’t mask your mental health needs.
 It is Ok to start therapy right before the holiday season or during.
 There is no need to push it until next year.
-Because you are afraid, others will think of you.
 It is also OK to increase your therapy sessions if you are already working with a therapist.
 It may also help seek medication consultation and discuss with your psychiatrist if there is a need to adjust your medications to meet the unique challenges of this time of the year.

 About the Author